syncfusion-content/uwp-docs/uwp/Licensing/overview.md

 <div id="license">

 This application was built using a trial version of Syncfusion Essential Studio.
 Please include a valid license to permanently remove this license validation message.
 You can also obtain a free 30 day evaluation license to temporarily remove this message during the evaluation period.
-Please refer to this <a href="/uwp/licensing/overview">help topic</a> for more information
+Please refer to this <a href="/uwp/licensing/overview" aria-label="UWP Licensing help topic">help topic</a> for more information

 </div>